turingschool/front-end-curriculum/lessons/module-1/git-and-github-part2.md

 ## An Example Journey Using GitHub (and Git)

 Some of this is review from the Git introductory lesson, but there are all of the new GitHub workflow concepts in this example.
+We use Git in conjunction with GitHub, even though they are separate entities.

 ### Create a new directory and initialize Git (`git init`)